MarkS270/CS-Course-Portfolio/index.md

-# Hi, I'm <Your Name>
+# Hello, My Name is Mark Stratan
-Welcome to my ICS4U portfolio.
-I’ll use this site to post my work and reflections.
+Welcome to my ICS4U Computer Science Portfolio.
+I use this website to allow people to see my work and reflections.

 ## Highlights
 - 🔧 Project 1: *(title)* – *(1–2 lines about what it does)*